Millalyzer User Manual

 Millalyzer is a machining simulation software that can predict milling forces and tool deflection as a function of workpiece material and machining parameters.

-Almost all fields where data can be entered also have an built-in help that is shown if the mouser pointer is left hovering over the corresponding text label.
+Almost all fields where data can be entered also have an built-in help that is shown if the mouse pointer is left hovering over the corresponding text label.

 First, select the workpiece material from the drop-down menu.
-Currently, the materials shown in the chart to the left are supported.
-If your material is not listed, using one with similar strength properties, but be aware that the predicted forces will not be as accurate.
+Currently, the materials shown in the chart to the right are supported.
+If your material is not available use one with similar strength properties, but be aware that the predicted forces will not be very accurate.

 Exposed length (stick-out)

-While the amount by which the endmill extends beyond the face of the tool-holder has no direct influence on forces, it does change the amount of tool deflection.
-This value should therefore be adjusted if accurate deformations are needed; otherwise, it can be left unmodified.
+While the amount by which the endmill extends beyond the face of the tool-holder has no direct influence on forces, it does change the amount of tool deflection and possibly tool stress.
+This value should therefore be adjusted if accurate deformations are needed; otherwise, it can be left alone.

 On each solve, the list of results on the right side of the milling tab is updated.
-A new solve is started by clicking the Solve button or by selecting the menu items Constrain AE or Constrain AP.
+A new solve is started by clicking the Solve button or by selecting the menu items Recommend AE or Recommend AP.

 At the bottom of the result list, power and torque are also shown.
 These are the mechanical torque and power needed to force the endmill through the material, not considering possible further contributions that are not related to the cutting action.
-Electrical spindle power will most likely be somewhat higher due to friction and motor efficiency.
+Electrical spindle power will be higher due to friction and motor losses.

 Some examples demonstrate what millalyzer can be used for.

 Millalyzer can use both metric and imperial/US customary unit system.
 Switch between the two by (un-) selecting the Use metric units option in the Edit menu.
-Please let us know if you encounter inconsistencies with imperial quantities, or if you prefer to see alternative options (oz-in or lbf-ft?) because development and most testing is performed in metric units.
+Please let us know if you encounter inconsistencies with imperial quantities, or if you prefer to see alternative options (oz-in, lbf-ft, blobs or slinches, anyone?) because development and most testing is performed in SI units.